Before You Start

 contentandstructuredContent. - The

-outputSchemamatchesstructuredContent. - App-only helpers use
+outputSchemamatchesstructuredContent. structuredContentcontains only data the model may see.- App-only helpers use

 visibility: ["app"]. - The iframe can load every external origin declared in